LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/using-monomod.md

 ## General
 ### Priority
+Priority in MonoMod is an `int32`, meaning the value range is from `int.MinValue` to `int.MaxValue`, with a higher value meaning the Hook should run earlier from all hooks that target the same method.
+The default value is `0`.

 If you want to use priority while using `MMHOOK` events, you can use `DetourContext`.
 If you are using a Hook or an ILHook, you can use `HookConfig` or `ILHookConfig`, respectively.